Brauckhoff/biopixR/joss/paper.md

 # Summary

 `biopixR` is an `R` package for the analysis of bioimage data.
-It contains 15 functions for image import, segmentation, clustering, parameter optimization, and processing to mitigate line gaps.
-Among them is new/optimized/improved algorithm for edge detection based on the Canny algorithm.
-The `biopixR` package provides a function with which users can use object detection and the filter function in a pipeline function.
-Both canny edge detection and thresholding can be parameterized via an interactive user interface using Tcl/Tk.
-The package provides a function for the clustering of objects within an image according to the individual shape features using Self-Organizing-Maps (SOM).
-For circular objects, the threshold and smoothing parameter for objects detection can be calculated automatcally using Gaussian process regression models (Kriging models).
+The `biopixR` package contains 15 functions for various tasks including image import, segmentation, clustering, parameter optimization, and line gap mitigation.
+Among these is an optimized edge detection algorithm based on the Canny algorithm.
+Users can employ object detection and filtering within a pipeline function.
+Both Canny edge detection and thresholding can be parameterized via an interactive Tcl/Tk user interface.
+Additionally, the package includes a function for clustering objects within an image based on their shape features using Self-Organizing Maps (SOM).
+For circular objects, threshold and smoothing parameters for object detection can be automatically calculated using Gaussian process regression models (Kriging models).

-Moreover, `biopixR` offers unique datasets of microbead images and microbeads in water-oil emulsions.
-It is designed for medium-throughput analysis and generates log files to track the analytical process in detail.
-Core functionality of `biopixR` was used in a recent study [@geithe_multiplex_2024] to perform quality control  on microbeads.
-`biopixR` can extract various types of information, including *object size*, *quantity*, *shape* and *intensity*.
+Additionally, `biopixR` provides unique datasets of microbead images and microbeads in water-oil emulsions.
+Designed for medium-throughput analysis, it generates detailed log files to track the analytical process.
+The core functionality of `biopixR` was recently utilized in a study [@geithe_multiplex_2024] to perform quality control on microbeads. `biopixR` can extract various types of information, including *object size*, *quantity*, *shape* and *intensity*.
 The package includes an algorithm that fills gaps between lines and reconnects loose ends, making complex images accessible for later analysis.
 It utilizes the `imager` [@imager] and `magick` [@magick] packages to perform various image processing tasks, such as preprocessing, object counting, feature extraction, and filtering.

 # Statement of need

-Imaging is crucial for data acquisition in biological laboratories and the broader field of life sciences.
-It provides essential insights into cells [@Roediger_2018; @schneider_open_2019], biomarkers [@Vafajoo_2018], stress responses [@Korkmaz_2018], and gene expression [@Brenner_2000], which are necessary for diagnostics and predicting disease outcomes.
-Microbead technology is a highly promising field for gathering complex information in a straightforward, rapid, and flexible manner [@Roediger_2014].
-These assays that use microbeads rely on visualization methods, such as microscopy [@Ding_2020].
-Therefore, it is necessary to have user-friendly image processing software to effectively analyze the data.

-Extracting valuable information from complex biological images (2D pixel images) in a quick, reliable, and straightforward manner presents a significant challenge.
-A critical aspect of this process is the quantification of objects within the images.
+Imaging plays a pivotal role in data acquisition within biological laboratories and the broader life sciences.
+It offers crucial insights into cells [@Roediger_2018; @schneider_open_2019], biomarkers [@Vafajoo_2018], stress responses [@Korkmaz_2018], and gene expression [@Brenner_2000], which are vital for diagnostics and disease prediction.
+Microbead technology, known for its rapid and flexible data collection, relies heavily on imaging techniques like microscopy [@Roediger_2014; @Ding_2020].
+The challenge lies in the fast and accurate extraction of valuable information from complex biological images, particularly in the quantification of objects within these images.

-Quantification is crucial for deriving biological insights from experiments, as demonstrated in bead-assays.
-This method is highly promising due to its extensive multiplexing abilities, high-throughput capacity, shortened analysis time, and minimal sample requirements [@Roediger_2014].
-Detection methods for microbeads include flow cytometry, microfluidics, and image-based techniques [@Choi_2019].
-A user-friendly tool integrated into R could be highly beneficial for comprehensive analysis, particularly when combined with statistical analysis and visualization techniques.
-Advancements in smart device imaging and chip development for bead-assays are improving the use of microbeads in point-of-care testing (POCT) and disease diagnosis [@Dinter_2019;
+The quantification of biological image data is a fundamental aspect of deriving insights into biological processes.
+This is exemplified by bead-assays, which offer extensive multiplexing abilities, high-throughput capacity, reduced analysis time, and minimal sample requirements [@Roediger_2014].
+Methods for detecting microbeads include flow cytometry, microfluidics, and image-based techniques [@Choi_2019].
+A user-friendly tool integrated into `R` could enhance analysis by combining statistical analysis and visualization techniques.
-@Zhang_2019].
-This progress underscores the need for direct extraction of biological information from images, eliminating the dependence on complex laboratory equipment.
-Additionally, software capable of extracting attributes like fluorescence intensity, size, and shape enables the encoding of beads [@Zhang_2019].
-This capability makes it possible to differentiate between populations, thus significantly enhancing the scope for multiplexing.
+The advancement of smart device imaging and chip development is facilitating the utilization of microbeads in point-of-care testing (POCT) and disease diagnosis [@Dinter_2019; @Zhang_2019].
+This progress underscores the necessity for the development of efficient methods for extracting biological information from images, thereby eliminating the necessity for the use of complex laboratory equipment.
+Software that extracts attributes such as fluorescence intensity, size, and shape allows for bead encoding and differentiation between populations, thereby enhancing multiplexing capabilities [@Zhang_2019].

-Bead-based ePCR assays, like other bead-based assays, are often analyzed using fluorescence activated cell sorting (FACS) [@Fraser_2015].
-However, this software could enable the analysis of bead-based ePCR through imaging techniques, as droplets can be imaged and altered to appear distinct by closing gaps between their contours.
-The package could be applied in various domains, including wastewater assessment, to investigate the presence of microplastics in water [@Ding_2020].
-It could also be used in microbead-based drug delivery systems to facilitate real-time detection and localization [@Bannerman_2016].
+Bead-based ePCR assays, which are typically analyzed using fluorescence-activated cell sorting (FACS) [@Fraser_2015], could potentially benefit from the use of imaging techniques.
+As this software is capable of analyzing bead-based ePCR by modifying droplet images to appear distinct.
+The aforementioned applications extend to the assessment of wastewater for the detection of microplastics [@Ding_2020], the real-time localization in microbead-based drug delivery systems [@Bannerman_2016], and other fields of life science, such as cell biology.

-Therefore, the `biopixR` package for `R` is needed, as it automates the evaluation process and enables medium-throughput analysis directly from images, simplifying analytical procedures and opening up new experimental possibilities.
+Consequently, the `biopixR` package for `R` is a fundamental tool.
+The automated evaluation process enables medium-throughput analysis directly from images, simplifying analytical procedures and expanding experimental possibilities.

 # Software engineering

 `biopixR` (0.2.4,
 [LGLP-3.0license](https://www.gnu.org/licenses/lgpl-3.0.en.html)) is an `R` [@R_Core_Team]
-package (S3 class systen).
+package (S3 class system).
 The choice of `R` as a programming language for image processing is based on its open-source framework, advanced packages such as `imager` [@imager] and `magick` [@magick], and its strong support for reproducible research [@Xie_2019].
 These features collectively provide a